 CTA, as we liked to call the album in Chicago, stayed on the Billboard 200 for a record 171 consecutive weeks.
 It was helped along by the success of the next album just titled “Chicago.”
 The album that followed in 1971 was “Chicago III.”
 Singles were making it to the AM radio where we could all hear them without buying the album.
 There are now 36 albums, the most recent being “Chicago Now,” or Chicago XXXVI.

 Ravinia Festival is reported to be the oldest outdoor music festival in the United States.
-It began in Ravinia Park in 1905 and now runs from June to about mid September each year.
+It began in Ravinia Park in 1905 and now runs from June to about mid-September each year.
 The calendar of events typically contains 120 to 150 events.
-In addition to the 3400 seat outdoor pavillion, there is the 850 seat Martin Theater used largely for classical works, and the 450 seat Bennett Gordon Hall.
+In addition to the 3400 seats outdoor pavilion, there is the 850 seat Martin Theater used largely for classical works and the 450 seat Bennett Gordon Hall.

 The outdoor concerts encompass every type of music from classical to jazz, show tunes to opera, rock to blues.
 The Chicago Symphony Orchestra finds a summer home there and they perform many outdoor shows.
 The popular site can fill the Pavillion and put thousands more on the lawn.